How a Podcast Guest Should Think

 However, on the other hand, this is a real shame.
 The unique world of podcasting has always been less about commercialism and more about a community.
-It is a source for quality information that is not manipulated and molded by profit.
+It is a source of quality information that is not manipulated and molded by profit.
 Rather, there has always been a general concept of give-freely, receive-freely.

 You Scratch My Back, I’ll Scratch Yours

 This works in two ways.
-Firstly, a show host invites a guest for an interview, providing the platform of an established show and an engaged audience to showcase the guests expertise, service, book etc. The host edits and airs the episode, with the final result being great evergreen content that can be posted across the host’s and guest’s multiple platforms.
+Firstly, a show host invites a guest for an interview, providing the platform of an established show and an engaged audience to showcase the guest’s expertise, service, book etc. The host edits and airs the episode, with the final result being great evergreen content that can be posted across the host’s and guest’s multiple platforms.

-On the other hand, the guest who graciously accepts the invite, is expected to emotionally connect with the host, provide valuable insights on their expertise, deliver useful information, and tell entertaining experiences and stories relevant to the topic being discussed.
+On the other hand, the guest who graciously accepts the invite is expected to emotionally connect with the host, provide valuable insights on their expertise, deliver useful information, and tell entertaining experiences and stories relevant to the topic being discussed.

 This understanding is a win-win scenario, as both parties benefit.
 In addition, audiences receive a quality listener experience and continue to be well informed about their favorite topics of interest.